Shawn W. Burns, Ed.D.

 Associate Research Professor

 Shawn Burns is an Associate Research Professor in the War Gaming Department, responsible with colleagues to design, execute, and analyze war games.
-He previously taught in the in the National Security Decision Making department, and also in the College Of Distance Education’s web-based Joint Military Operations course.
-He later served as an operations analyst in the College of Operational And Strategic Leadership’s Assist and Assess Team.
+He taught in the in the National Security Decision Making department, and in the College of Distance Education’s web-based Joint Military Operations course.
+He also served as an operations analyst in the College of Operational And Strategic Leadership’s Assist and Assess Team.

 Before joining the Naval War College, he served as a Marine lieutenant colonel helicopter pilot, completing overseas deployments with the 4th Marine Expeditionary Brigade, 22nd and 24th Marine Expeditionary Units, and the Second Air/Naval Gunfire Liaison Company.
 He is a graduate of the Defense Systems Management College program manager’s course, and was certified as a Level III Acquisition Professional.

 He holds a Doctor of Education (Ed.D.) degree from Johnson & Wales University, a Master of Arts in National Security and Strategic Studies (M.A.
 NSSS) from the U.S. Naval War College, and Bachelor of Arts degree in history from Salem State College.